Kunming Institute of Botany

 All the plants that are hosted in the botanical garden are a foundation on which to work, for the research and experience of the staff of scientists at the Institute.
 Studies are conducted to improve the cultivation of plants of economic interest, with a view to better use, both nutritionally and industrially.
 Currently a digital database of the botanical garden is being prepared, as well as of wild plants in the province of Yunnan.

+In 1984, the institute exchanged seeds with Algeria, among the seeds received were Jacaranda.
+These were grown into mature trees in the botanical garden and later used to plant Jacaranda trees along many streets in Kunming.

 Germplasm Bank of Wild Species

 A comprehensive research and preservation facility for the germplasm of rare and endangered plants, wild animal species and microorganisms was completed in 2007 at the KIB.